Tonight, USA Swimming will be announcing the qualifying times for the 2020 U.S. Olympic Trials – and we’ll be tracking all the news right here.

 Time standards are expected to drop sharply from 2016, as USA Swimming has made clear it intends to decrease the size of the meet.
 More than 1700 athletes qualified and competed at 2012 and 2016 Olympic Trials, and the American swimming federation has said it aims for closer to 1200-1400 athletes to prevent overcrowding of the facility.
 USA Swimming also shortened the qualifying window to not include the summer of 2018.

-Qualifying for the 2020 U.S. Olympic Trials begins on November 28.
+Qualifying for the 2020 U.S. Olympic Trials begins on November 28, 2018 and runs through June 19th, 2020.
+USA Swimming will accept new qualifications from first-time qualifiers from June 16th-19th, but won’t update anybody’s entry time based on swims after June 15th.
 Any athlete who hits a qualifying time between then and the entry deadline (in June of 2020) will be eligible to compete at 2020 Olympic Trials.
 The Trials will take place from June 21-28, 2020 in Omaha, Nebraska.

 2020 U.S. Olympic Trial Cuts